Andrija Pavlović: Partizan

 On 2 August 2022, Pavlović joined Partizan on a two-year contract.
 He made his debut for the club against Vojvodina on 2 October, coming on as a substitute in the 66th minute for Ricardo Gomes.
 His first goal came on 16 October, helping his side to a 3–2 win over his former club Čukarički.

 International career

 Pavlović appeared for U20 selection.
 In 2013, he was called up to the Serbia national under-21 football team under coach Radovan Ćurčić for some friendly matches.
-In 2015, he was added to the Serbia u23 team by Milan Rastavac for a friendly match against Qatar u23.
+In 2015, he was added to the Serbia U23 team by Milan Rastavac for a friendly match against Qatar U23.

 After impressing during the 2015–16 season with Čukarički in the Serbian SuperLiga, Slavoljub Muslin selected him for Serbia national football team for several friendly matches in 2016.
 Pavlović made his first appearance for the Serbia national football team in a 2–1 friendly win against Cyprus in May 2016.
+He only earned 5 caps (no goals), all in 2016.